All Episodes

 What difference at this point does it make?

-All right, hour two, Sean Hannity show, toll-free.
+All right, hour to Sean Hannity show, toll-free.

 We used to go every year.

-So I wasn't going to miss this year anyway.
+We missed last year, so I wasn't going to miss this year.

-So we'll be speaking and addressing the crowd a little bit later on today and looking forward to that.
+Anyway, so we'll be speaking and addressing the crowd a little bit later on today, and looking forward to that.

 We'll be doing Hannity right here from Dallas tonight.